DominoKit/domino-rest/README.md

 	});
 ```

-both methods of the `GlobalResponseHandler` are default to do nothing.
+both methods of the `ResponseInterceptor` are default to do nothing.

 ### Default failed response handler